paperboyspodcast/paperboyspodcast.github.io/about.md

 ---

 ## Why *Paper Boys*?
 Ever read science headlines and wonder, "Isn't there more behind the research?"  *Paper Boys* unravels the papers behind these latest headlines in science news.
-There are lots of excellent science podcasts and news sources, but *Paper Boys* offers something
-unique: two researchers' perspectives on the actual experiments behind the headlines.
+There are lots of excellent science podcasts and news sources, but *Paper Boys* uniquely offers two researchers' perspectives on the actual experiments behind the headlines.

 ## About us